EventSaucePHP/EventSauce/docs/docs/faq/index.md

 > How do I validate an aggregate against a service?

-As the aggregate is tasked with "maintaining the integrity of the model", you might be tempted to try to implement validation against an external service.
+The aggregate is tasked with maintaining the integrity of the model.
+Sometimes this requires validation of certain data against e.g. an external API or any other service.
+Aggregates, however, do not support constructor injection.
+This is because you are expected to pass all dependencies for a given "action" to the aggregate.

 Let's say we had an aggregate representing a bank account and wanted to validate the provided IBAN against an external API:

 ```php
 <?php